chaimeleon-eu/tracer/README.md

 ```
 {
-    "hash": <String, not null, not blank>,
+    "hash": <String, not null, not blank, Base64 of the hash itself>,
     "hashType": <String, values from a predefined set>
 }
 ```